RebeccaRaezada/meta-take-home-test/README.md

 ## Bash

 #### In Bash, how do I list all text files in the current directory (excluding subdirectories) that have been modified in the last month
+SOLUTION: in Bash folder, in bash solution file

 ## Python